hassaanelgarem/GenStore-swift/README.md

 ## Xcode Integration

-To make the best out of GenStoreSwift, you should integrate it in your Xcode project by adding it as a "Run Script Build Phase".
+To make the best out of GenStore, you should integrate it in your Xcode project by adding it as a "Run Script Build Phase".
 By doing so, this will generate your classes every time you build your project, which will make sure that your generated classes are always up to date.

 Adding a new script phase: